-LAS VEGAS – Critical components of endpoint security vendor Sophos LLC’s antivirus engine recently underwent an intense review from a security researcher, and the results – revealed today at Black Hat 2011
+LAS VEGAS – Critical components of endpoint security vendor Sophos LLC’s antivirus engine recently underwent an intense review from a security researcher, and the results – revealed today at Black Hat 2011 – were not kind to the product.

 My intent for this project was to provide the missing technical speficiations for Sophos Antivirus in order to help those evaluating antivirus do so thoroughly.